 No, photography is not allowed inside the Dilwara Temples.
 This rule helps protect the delicate marble carvings from damage and keeps the temple environment peaceful.

-The Dilwara Temples are about 28 km from Abu Road railway station and can be reached by taxi or bus.
+You can reach the Dilwara Temples by taxi or bus from Abu Road railway station, which is about 28 km away.
 The nearest airport is Udaipur, around 185 km away, with regular connections to major cities.

 Leave a Comment